scottzach1/Project-Beans/project_requirement/project-requirement.md

 This section will contain criteria used to assess whether the main performance requirements have been met and whether certain components of our design have improved on designs from previous years/

-The main components that will be verified are:
+The main components that will be verified for example...
 - Is the rocket capable of successfully being launched under the correct circumstances.
 This can be measured by observing whether the rocket makes it off of the launchpad.

 - Does the rocket successfully deploy it's parachute within the correct time frame during its flight.
 This will also be measured by observation, does the parachute eject within a 2 second window of the rocket's apogee.